ulyssey28/Pymaceutical-Inc-Matplotlib/README.md

 ## Pymaceuticals Inc

+# Background
 In this study, 250 mice were treated through a variety of drug regimes over the course of 45 days.
 Their physiological responses were then monitored over the course of that time.

+## Process:

-I analyzed the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.
+I analyzed the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare when treating cancer in mice.

-To do this I:
+Using Python and Matplotlib created several graphs to examine different trends:

 * Created a scatter plot that shows how the tumor volume changes over time for each treatment.
 * Created a scatter plot that shows how the number of [metastatic](https://en.wikipedia.org/wiki/Metastasis) (cancer spreading) sites changes over time for each treatment.